MarcelloMuy/ci-ms4-hotel-website/README.md

 [Go to the top](#table-of-contents)

- The following user expections were considered while designing the site:
+ The following user expectations were considered while designing the site:

 - The menu is clear to read and easy to navigate.
 - The site structure is designed to be simple and easy to use.